btcguide/btcguide.github.io/_pages/setup-wallets/paper-advanced.md

 You'll also need a fair 6-sided die.

 #### Use Dice
-Using dice and a lookup table you can speed up the seed generation and avoid all the paper cutting.
+Using dice and a lookup table you can speed up the seed generation and avoid all paper cutting.
 See the article [Create your own wallet seed using regular dice](https://en.bitcoin.se/articles/create-your-own-wallet-seed-using-regular-dice) on [bitcoin.se](https://www.bitcoin.se) for detailed instructions.